top of page

 What's New!

-Here are my latest paintings that reflect places I have travelled to recently, either personally or vicariously!
+Here are my latest paintings of places that I have travelled to recently, either personally or vicariously,

 Just click on a painting to see the suggested donation amount.